gvwilson/thirdbit/src/fiction/makers-return/index.md

 The guy's head swelled up and—"

 "André!"
-Doctor Meadows' voice cut in sharply.
+Doctor Szego' voice cut in sharply.
 "Nothing's going to go wrong,
 and even if it did,
 people don't actually explode in space,